benlau6/benlau6.github.io/src/content/notes/boosting.md

 = \sum^p_{j=1} \hat{f}_j(x_j)
 $$

-Hence boosted stumps (those single splits) fits an additive model, but in a fully adaptive way, that it selects variables, and also selects howmuch action to devote to each variable.
+Hence boosted stumps (those single splits) fits an additive model, but in a fully adaptive way, that it selects variables, and also selects how much action to devote to each variable.

 ### Shrinkage parameter $\epsilon$